Dan901/bioinformatics/README.md

 ## Usage - for linux users
 First one should clone the project with git.

 Second, start the 'compile' script.
-If the script is not executable type in the bash:
+If the script is not executable, type:
 ```bash
 chmod +x compile
 ```